ruby-hyperloop/ruby-hyperloop.io/source/docs/javascript_components.html.md

 })
 ```

-Assuming that this component is loaded some place in your assets, you can then access this from Reactrb by creating a wrapper component:
+Assuming that this component is loaded some place in your assets, you can then access this from HyperReact by creating a wrapper component:

 ```ruby
 class SayHello < React::Component::Base